bmartin9/NIRVAR/README.md

 `pip install -e .`

+The package dependencies are listed in `environment.yaml` and can be installed using conda:

+`conda env create --name envname -f environment.yaml`

 Usage
 ------------
 If you have installed using pip, you can import classes and functions using, for example